bugdude01/binksearch/ReadMe.md

 You can now go ahead and install Flask in this virtual environment and really start cooking! so without further ado, type `pip install flask` and watch the magic happen.
 Once that is done you are now ready to fork this repository and access the wonders that lie within.

+## What was done

+Initally a framework was set up using a simple flask arangement for routing to a single Home Page.
+This page was styled using Bootstrap 4 via their CDN rather than downloaing the entire library.
+There was very little that needed changing so better to keep things simple and reduce the number of requirements.

+The main requirement was to set up a custom google search engine.
+This can be done by visiting https://cse.google.co.uk and setting up a new custom engine.
+It's fairy self explanatory but you do need a Google ID to set one up.
+Once that is in place you can grab the code from the CSE dashboard and embed wherever you wish within your own code.
+My plan was to embed the code into the buttons created and work the code to include both the colour of the box selected and the required random word.

 ## Issues encountered

 The main issue I encountered was getting JavaScript to work.
 Having set up a custom search with Google prioritising Images over pages, restricting this to five results and embedding the call to the function into the button, I am still unable to get this to work!
 Currently tearing my hair at at the moment, but I WILL get there . . . .